erlang/otp/INSTALL-WIN32.md

     A: For Cygwin and Msys alike, we try to use the latest releases available when building.
-What versions you use shouldn't really matter, I try to include workarounds for the bugs I've found in different Cygwin/Msys releases, please help me to add workarounds for new Cygwin/Msys-related bugs as soon as you encounter them.
-Also please do submit bug reports to the appropriate Cygwin adn/or Msys developers.
+What versions you use shouldn't really matter, I try to include workarounds for the bugs I've found in different Cygwin/Msys releases, please help me add workarounds for new Cygwin/Msys-related bugs as soon as you encounter them.
+Also please do submit bug reports to the appropriate Cygwin and/or Msys developers.
 The GCC we used for %OTP-REL% was version 4.7.0 (MinGW 64bit) and 4.3.4 (Cygwin 32bit).
 We used VC++ 10.0 (i.e. Visual studio 2010), Sun's JDK 1.5.0\_17 (32bit) and Sun's JDK 1.7.0\_1 (64bit), NSIS 2.46, and Win32 OpenSSL 0.9.8r.
 Please